dpshade/permaweb-glossary/docs/BUGS.md

 - Gateway routing is not functioning
 - Users cannot access content through wayfinder URLs

+**Latest Updates (July 2025):**
+- Gateway pinging logic was optimized for performance and reliability.
+- Timeouts have been reduced, and gateway verification on startup has been disabled to prevent the app from hanging.
+- While these changes improve stability, the core URL resolution issue may still persist.

 **Reproduction Steps:**
 1. Navigate to the application
 2. Attempt to access content through wayfinder URLs